Capstone Project for the UC San Diego Interaction Design Certificate

 Prototype 1 focused on manual input, while Prototype 2 focused on a chat-based experience.
 Here are snapshots of the prototypes:

-Both prototypes focused on the core idea of task management: one could enter tasks into fields the traditional way, or have a task assistant set up tasks for him.
+Both prototypes focused on the core idea of task management: one could enter tasks into fields the traditional way, or have a task assistant set up tasks for her.
 The prototypes featured contextual reminders for location, availability, mood, and weather, as well as gamification elements.

 Here are a few highlights from the hearty list of feedback:

 - Limitations from contextual options (Recognition rather than recall).
 If a user set up the task so that he had to be “happy” to complete it, this could block the app from properly checking him in, if he forgot to choose the same emotion when the reminder popped up.
 Likewise, limiting a task to a certain type of weather could be a hindering factor.
-Jade decided to leave out emotion and weather to focus on other contextual elements.
+I decided to leave out emotion and weather to focus on other contextual elements.

 - The check-in assumes task progress (Flexibility and efficiency of use).
 The user mentioned the check-in process asks for progress during the reminder, but that the user’s mindset is that he’s just getting started with the task.
 He suggested breaking down the check-in into two parts: the reminder and the follow-up.

 - Task check-in was burdensome (Aesthetic and minimalist design).
 Users thought the check-in process was confusing and had too many steps: users navigated through dialog windows, added progress to their task, added a photo, and other progress detail.
-For simplicity, Jade decided to scale down the prototypes to one-time tasks.
+For simplicity, I decided to scale down the prototypes to one-time tasks.

 - No way to track completed tasks (Recognition rather than recall).
 As the prototypes were in their infancy, marking tasks as complete had not been accounted for.
 A user suggested having a completed tasks screen.